R-DHAP is used to treat non-Hodgkin lymphoma.

-R-DHAP can cause a rash on your skin, which may be itchy.
+R-DHAP can cause a rash on your skin, which may be itchy, or skin may peel.
 You may also notice unusual feelings in your skin such as numbness, tingling, pricking or burning.
 Rarely, skin reactions can be more severe.

 Soreness and redness of palms of hands and soles of feet

 This is called palmar-plantar or hand-foot syndrome.
 Your doctor or nurse can give you advice and prescribe creams to improve the symptoms.
 It can help to keep your hands and feet cool and to avoid tight-fitting socks, shoes and gloves.
 It will start to get better when treatment ends.